hasanmoudud/geocompr/main.md

 ## Prerequisites {-}

-In the introduction we promised to teach not how to use existing tools for Geocomputation in R, but also develop new ones, "in the form of shareable R scripts and functions".
+In the introduction we promised to teach not only how to use existing tools for Geocomputation in R, but also develop new ones:
+"in the form of shareable R scripts and functions".
 This chapter aims to deliver on that promise.

 We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).